Rome Sightseeing Passes comparison

 How does the Roma Pass work?

-• Unlimited public transport (metro, buses, and trams) during the pass's validity period
+• Unlimited use of Romeโ€™s public transport (metro, buses and trams) during the validity period

-• Skip-the-line access at selected attractions
+• Skip-the-line access at selected sites

-Roma Pass price
+Roma Pass Price

-The price of the Roma Pass depends on the duration you choose, 48 hours or 72 hours, and on whatโ€™s included (you can view the exact prices on this page).
+The price of the Roma Pass depends on the duration you choose (you can check last prices on this page).

 Youโ€™ll find a comparison table below to help you pick the Roma Pass option that best fits your plans and budget for visiting Rome.